Death, taxes….and cyber threats

 Ben Franklin couldn’t conceive of computing and the Internet, but in our current era and in 2019, we can add a third item to his list of certain things – “death, taxes and cyber threats.”

-Data breaches have cost companies in the billions – over $50B
+Data breaches have collectively cost companies in the billions – over $50B

-Forbes estimated in 2018 that over the last five years, the estimated costs in damages to companies for a data breach ran over $50 billion.
-Most organizations can’t afford that kind of hit.
-And that doesn’t count the damage to a company’s reputation.
+Forbes estimated in 2018 that over the last five years, the collective estimated costs in damages to companies for data breaches ran over $50 billion.
+Industries and organizations affected can’t afford that kind of hit.
+And that doesn’t count the damage to a companies’ reputations.